pbougie/mac-dev-env/source/apache.html.md

 ### Web Root

-Create a folder that will contain your web sites and applications.
-My projects are located in `~/Sites` – the standard location for web files on Mac OS X. You can place your projects wherever you'd like but make sure you update the path when mentioned in this article.
+Create a folder that will contain your web sites and applications; such as `~/Sites` You can place your projects wherever you'd like but make sure you update the path when mentioned in this article.

 	mkdir -p ~/Sites